When to Visit Lapland:

 Mid-Winter (January & February)

+When to visit Lapland?
 Let’s continue breaking down Lapland’s travel seasons.
 Last time, we helped clear up the realities of early winter (November & December), and now it is time to move on to the most iconic, coldest, and snowiest period of all: mid-winter, meaning January and February.

 January and February are the core of the Lapland winter.
 This is the time when postcard-perfect tree snow (tykky) and cracking frosts become a reality.
 But is this the best time to travel to Lapland, or should you wait until spring?
 Let’s uncover the pros, cons, and the real face of mid-winter.